vijithassar/object-iteration/README.md

 ### Syntax

-I've taken to storing this function in a variable called `o`, including in the documentation below.
+I've taken to storing this function in a variable called `o`, and use that convention in the documentation below.
 The letter semantically fits with the concept of extending an **object**, and it is also **short** and **symmetrical**.
-I find that this visual balance means that using it inline still feels roughly comparable to a regular object literal.
+That visual balance means that using it inline still feels roughly comparable to a regular object literal.

-To import or require:
+To import or require in this manner:

 ```javascript
 // CommonJS require with o alias